lovell/sharp/docs/api-operation.md

 Rotate the output image by either an explicit angle or auto-orient based on the EXIF `Orientation` tag.

+If an angle is provided, it is converted to a valid 90/180/270deg rotation.
+For example, `-450` will produce a 270deg rotation.

-Use this method without angle to determine the angle from EXIF data.
+If no angle is provided, it is determined from the EXIF data.
 Mirroring is supported and may infer the use of a flip operation.

 The use of `rotate` implies the removal of the EXIF `Orientation` tag, if any.